 Economic useful life is the duration of time the asset is expected to be productively employed by us, which may be less than its physical life.
 Management's assumptions on wear and tear, obsolescence, technological advances and other factors affect the determination of estimated economic useful life.
-The estimated economic useful life of an asset is monitored to determine it continues to be appropriate in light of changes in business circumstances.
+The estimated economic useful life of an asset is monitored to determine if it continues to be appropriate in light of changes in business circumstances.
 For example, technological advances or excessive wear and tear may result in a shorter estimated useful life than originally anticipated.
 In such a case, we would depreciate the remaining net book value of an asset over the new estimated remaining life, thereby increasing depreciation expense per year on a prospective basis.
-Over the past three years, changes in economic useful life assumptions have not had a material impact on our reported results.
+We must also consider similar issues when determining whether or not an asset has been impaired to the extent that we must recognize a loss on such impairment.